May 3, 2025

 6.0 – 8.0

-This table illustrates that industry affiliation plays a crucial role in assessing stock turnover.
+This table illustrates that the industry affiliation plays a crucial role in assessing stock turnover.

 Improving Stock Turnover

-Once stock turnover is calculated, targeted measures for improvement can be initiated.
+Once the stock turnover rate is calculated, targeted measures can be implemented to improve it.

 Strategies for Better Inventory Management

-A low stock turnover often indicates excessive inventory that incurs unnecessary storage costs.
+A low stock turnover rate often indicates excessive inventories that cause unnecessary storage costs.
 The following approaches can help:

 • Analyze historical sales data for more accurate sales forecasts

-• Automated reorder points when minimum inventory levels are reached
+• Automated reordering when minimum stock is reached

 • Regular review of items with low turnover frequency

-• Adjust prices to quickly reduce older inventory
+• Adjust prices to clear older stock faster

 Impact on Business Development

-Well-optimized stock turnover reduces storage costs and minimizes capital tie-up.
-This enhances profitability and strengthens a company's competitive advantage.
+An optimized stock turnover rate reduces storage costs and minimizes capital binding.
+This improves profitability and strengthens a company's competitiveness.

 Industry-Dependent Differences

 The frequency of stock turnover should always be considered in the context of the industry.
-For example, while convenience stores operate with 20–25 turnovers per year, 6–8 turnovers are completely normal for furniture retailers.
+While, for example, convenience stores operate with 20–25 turnovers per year, 6–8 turnovers are entirely normal for furniture retailers.

 The challenge is to find a balance between product availability, capital binding, order quantities, delivery times, and seasonal fluctuations.
-Too high a stock turnover can cause supply chain disruptions, affecting customer satisfaction.
+Too high a stock turnover rate can cause supply bottlenecks, which in turn affect customer satisfaction.

 These considerations are also crucial for the next metric, shipping speed, as it significantly influences a company's service level.